3 reasons to love colourful Coprosma

 While seasonal stars bring interest and joy to a garden it's the well selected, year-round plants that make a design consistently great.
 Coprosma offers year-round colour and a range of new hybrids offer a selection of choices from yellow to lime green and cream to pink to burgundy with variegated foliage creating a lovely mottled effect.

-With this plant you will enjoy colour in every season plus a little extra drama in the cooler months when Coprosma colours deepen and you'll see creamy pinks transform to rich red and pale greens to deep orange.
+With this plant you will enjoy colour in every season, plus a little extra drama in the cooler months when the foliage colours deepen.
+You'll see creamy pinks transform to rich reds and pale greens to deep oranges.

 2. You don't need a green thumb for it to thrive

 This shrub is hardy enough to have become a coastal garden favourite.
-The shiny foliage of Coprosma doesn't just look great but is tough enough to take wind and salt in its stride.
-This makes Coprosma a wonderful plant choice for those tricky, exposed areas or simply a low-care filler plant, shrub or hedge for those of us looking to keep garden maintenance to a minimum.
+Its shiny foliage doesn't just look great, but is also tough enough to take wind and salt in its stride.
+This makes it a wonderful plant choice for those tricky, exposed areas or simply a low-care filler plant, shrub or hedge for those of us looking to keep garden maintenance to a minimum.

 3. They make an instant impact